ericmedvet/slides/2024-teml-workshop/main.md

   - store information (**complexity** of the state $s \\in S$)
   - process it (**complexity** of the functions $f\\suptext{state}, f\\suptext{out}$)
 - hence, one possible approach is:
-  1. set/change the relative storing/processing abilities of body/brain
+  1. set/change the relative storing/processing **capacity** of body/brain
   2. **measure** the change in intelligence, i.e., "deal with situations", "manipulate environment" $\\rightarrow$ **perform a task**
       - with **evolution** as "distribution" mechanism (global optimization)